M-O-P-D/Police-Supply-Demand/README.md

 To run the integrated model in headless mode on a compute cluster, see [batch](./doc/batch.md)

-To regression test both the ABM and crims models, run:
+To regression test both the ABM and crims models, first set `NETLOGO_HOME` in `.env` (or manually on command line) to your NetLogo installation path, then run:

 ```
 pytest
 ```

+setting the path as appropriate.
+You can define it in .
 Any output differences will cause a failure and the baseline output file `test/regression-baseline.txt` will be updated.
 Manually confirm the changes are ok before committing!

 ## Docker container